 Ultimately what matters is how we do at the portfolio/basket level despite losing on some positions, as the winning positions more than make up for the losing positions - maximum one could lose in a stock is the invested capital, however there is no upper limit to returns in positions where we get it right.
-When we move four steps forward with winning positions, the losing positions could take us one or two steps backwards, finally what matters is if we are happy with moving net two-three steps forward.
 The 80:20 rule applies in investing too - 80% of the gains come from 20% of the positions.
 To win a cricket match, not every player has to hit a century, and ultimately what matters is winning the match (portfolio returns) and not how every player performed (individual stock performance) and our focus is on winning the game (portfolio returns).
 It is extremely important for the subscribers co-investing with us to be aligned in this thought-process.

 You may signup for free and see some of the our existing holdings with detailed initiating coverage reports at http://investor.stalwartvalue.com/users/sign_up

 We hope these reports will give a fair idea on our research process and indicate the kind of depth we go into.